kpartal1/advent-of-code2023/README.md

 ### Day 6:
 This algorithm is O(1) because it uses math to get the answer.
 I was initially using a binary search which is O(log(n)), but I found a solution that explained how to find the answer using math, and it's pretty simple too its just the quadratic formula!
 I should probably go back and see how I can optimize day 1...

+### Day 7:
+This algorithm is O(nlog(n)) because it sorts the list to get the orders of the hands.
+Initially, it goes through each hand and finds its kind.
+Then it sorts that list based on a custom comparator function which is either O(1) or O(n), so I guess technically worst case the sorting is O(n<sup>2</sup>log(n)), but that's not the realistic case.

 Notes
 -----